-With this framework, Cape Cod communities will realize long-term sustainable economic development through the strategic provision of high quality and safe infrastructure that advances social equity, economic and social diversity, disaster resiliency, and environmental health.
+With this framework, Cape

+Cod communities will realize

+long-term sustainable

+economic development

+through the strategic

+provision of high quality

+and safe infrastructure

+that advances social equity,

+economic and social diversity,

+disaster resiliency, and

+environmental health.

 The Regional Capital Plan will consider the following:

+■ Long-Term Sustainability

-- Long-Term Sustainability: Locate infrastructure to effectively protect natural resources, strengthen activity centers and villages, discourage low density sprawling development, reduce disaster vulnerability, support infrastructure that reduces reliance on fossil fuels, and preserve historic structures and pre-1950s development patterns. - Existing Needs First: Build infrastructure to serve existing needs and mitigate impacts of current development as well as re-development and new development within identified activity centers. - Safety, Access, Equity & Quality: Provide safe, accessible, high quality services, facilities, and infrastructure that meet the needs of all residents and property owners
+Locate infrastructure to effectively protect natural resources, strengthen activity centers and villages, discourage low density sprawling development, reduce disaster vulnerability, and preserve historic structures and pre-1950s development patterns.

+Existing Needs First

+Build infrastructure to serve existing needs and mitigate impacts of current development as well as re-development and new development within identified activity centers.

+■ Safety, Access, Equity & Quality

+Provide safe, accessible, high quality services, facilities, and infrastructure that meet the needs of all residents and property owners.

+■ Efficiency & Affordability

+Invest in, locate and use infrastructure efficiently to limit over building, reduce long-term costs, promote community interaction, and direct growth into activity centers.

+Resilience

-- Efficiency & Affordability: Invest in, locate and use infrastructure efficiently to limit over building, reduce long-term costs, promote community interaction, and direct growth into activity centers. - Resilience: Incorporate changing conditions and risks posed by deliberate attacks, accidents, or naturally occurring threats or incidents, including those associated with climate change, into infrastructure planning and investments to reduce current and future loss of life, and the other costs of recovery, and to promote economic stability.
+Incorporate changing conditions and risks posed by deliberate attacks, accidents, or naturally occurring threats or incidents, into infrastructure planning and investments to reduce current and future loss of life, and the other costs of recovery, and to promote economic stability.
+SECTION 7 COORDINATED REGIONAL AND LOCAL PLANNING